 The research and teaching of the Faculty of Biology and Medicine cover three distinct disciplines that share the same interest in living beings, thus offering three complementary approaches and cultures.
 Biology studies nature in all its forms and focuses its academic activity on fundamental research.
 Medicine and Nursing Science focus on human beings in their entirety, whether in good health or suffering physically or mentally.
 Their activities are oriented towards care for the sick and clinical research.

 Teaching in these three fields offers many opportunities for inter-disciplinary collaboration.
 Holders of a BSc in Biology interested in human biology and the biology of diseases now have the possibility of studying these areas with a medical orientation as part of a Master's degree.
 Conversely, holders of a Master of Medicine degree interested in fundamental research can develop their knowledge of the fundamental disciplines of biology by studying for a PhD in Medicine and Sciences (MD-PhD).
 Lastly, through the "Gateway" programme, undergraduates can study for the Master of Medicine degree after completing a preparatory degree: Bachelor, Master, or a PhD in Biology or Bioengineering.
-Holders of a degree in Nursing Science can consolidate their training and become healthcare experts.
+Holders of a degree in Nursing Science can consolidate their training and become healthcare experts with a Master in Nursing Science.

 At the Doctoral School, responsible for third cycle studies, biologists and physicians have collaborated closely for many years.
 Many doctoral theses in Life Sciences are prepared in the basic or medical research laboratories.
 Thus, medical research benefits from the technical skills and medical platforms developed by fundamental biology, but the flow is bi-directional.

 Master of Science in Molecular Life Sciences , mention °:

 - Integrative Biology

 Doctorate of Science in Life Sciences (PhD) °, with either the géneral programme in Life Sciences, either an associated thematic programme:

 - Cancer and Immunology